mheap/nexmo-developer/_open_api/errors/messages-olympus.md

 ## Errors

-Nexmo uses error codes to report back when an issue was encountered.
+Vonage uses error codes to report back when an issue was encountered.
 Below you can find a full table to error codes:

 ### Asynchronous Errors